-The Zanaga Project operates Health Safety Environment and Community management systems to practice management systems that conform to the overall Glencore framework.
+The Zanaga Project operates Health Safety Environment and Community management systems to practice management systems that conform to the overall Glencore group's framework.
 The system is risk based to address all aspects of the Project's activities and includes regular reporting of developments and progress to ensure that management is able to monitor performance.
-A periodic flash report is produced for the Project's managers and joint venture partners.
-This details the Project's activities and incorporates information about its environmental, health and safety performance as well as details of local stakeholder engagement activities.
+A quarterly report is produced for the Project's managers, the shareholders of Jumelles and the Republic of Congo's state representatives.
+This details the Project's activities and incorporates information about its environmental, health and safety performance as well as details of local stakeholder and community engagement activities.